 The most ambitious efforts to restrict gun ownership in two decades spread across the U.S. in 2013.
 That was in response to mass shootings by gunmen the previous year at a movie theater in Colorado and a school in Newtown, Connecticut.
 A counter-reaction by gun-rights groups was more effective.
 Congress took its biggest gun-control vote in 19 years, on a measure to expand background checks for gun purchasers.
 It was defeated.
 (Months later, a madman shot his way into the Washington Navy Yard and killed 12 people a mile from the U.S. Capitol.)
 Connecticut, New York and Maryland expanded bans on assault weapons.
-Legislatures in 17 other states and the District of Columbia tightened their laws in other ways, including Colorado, which had previously been hostile to such measures.
+California created a new type of restraining order meant to keep guns out of the hands of mentally unstable people.
+Legislatures in Colorado, 16 other states and the District of Columbia tightened their laws in other ways.
+In 2014, voters in Washington state expanded background checks for firearms purchases.
 Twenty-eight states passed laws weakening restrictions, including seven that now specify that guns are allowed in schools.
 In Colorado, the NRA financed recall elections that ousted politicians who backed the gun control measure.
 Discussion of new firearms restrictions led to a run on gun stores and record profits for manufacturers.
 More than half of U.S. states introduced constitutionally dubious bills that would nullify new firearms restrictions passed by Congress.

 The post-Newtown flurry of gun-control oratory and activity followed two decades of gun-rights expansion that included easing state restrictions on concealed weapons — now allowed in all 50 states — and expanded rights to use guns in self-defense.
 Congress let its ban on assault weapons expire in 2004.
 Four years later, the U.S. Supreme Court ruled for the first time that the constitution gave individuals a right to own guns.
 Obama, in 2009, signed a bill allowing guns in national parks.
 America has the highest ratio of firearms to citizens with 89 guns per 100 people.
 Yet evidence shows that the percentage of Americans who owned a gun slid to 34 percent in 2012 from 49 percent in the 1980s, which could mean those who are rushing out to buy guns already have at least one.
 Shootings in other countries lead to similar debates.
 Switzerland, with the third-highest number of guns per capita, began considering weapons-control measures in 2013 after mass shootings in consecutive months.